Choquequirao Trek to Machu Picchu 7 Days

 ARRIVAL TO CUSCO

 Upon arrival at Cusco airport, you will be met and transferred to your hotel.
 Please provide your full flight details at least 14 days before arrival.
-Look for our representative holding an orange INCA EXPEDITIONS sign at the arrival terminal exit.
+Look for our representative holding an orange INCAS EXPEDITIONS sign at the arrival terminal exit.

 THE BRIEFING